cdfq384903/MonotonicOptimalBinning/README.md

 # MonotonicOptimalBinning
-This project mainly implements the Monotonic Optimal Bining algorithm.
+This project mainly implements the Monotonic Optimal Bining(MOB) algorithm.
 We extend the application of this algorithm which can be applied to numerical and categorical data.
-In order to avoid the problem of too many bins, we optimize the p-value and provide bins size first binning and monotonicity first binning methods for users discretize data conveniently.
+In order to avoid the problem of too many bins, we optimize the p-value and provide bins size first binning and monotonicity first binning methods for user to  discretize data more conveniently.

 ## How to use
 0.set develop environment <br>